Best Time to Visit Banff, Canada: When to Go & Weather Guide

 The only major drawback to visiting in June is the crowds.
 With the re-opening of the hiking trails and melting of the lakes, the tourist populations start to swell along with accommodation prices.
 Book well ahead of time to secure your spot.

-Much like the summer months, June is also one of wetter months of the year.
+On average, June is the wettest month of the year in Banff, with an average of 4 rain days and 60mm of precipitation.
 Be sure to pack a reliable rain jacket to prepare for possible flash mountainside downpours.

 July